zowe/docs-site/docs/user-guide/at-tls-configuration.md

 }
 ```

-:::important
+:::caution Important

-- Outbound connections from the Gateway to southbound services (onboarded services) must not send the server certificate if the service accepts X.509 Client Certificate authentication.
+Outbound connections from the Gateway to southbound services (onboarded services) must not send the server certificate if the service accepts X.509 Client Certificate authentication.
 If the server certificate is sent, it is the server user who would be authenticated.

 :::